schlagmichdoch/PairDrop/docs/host-your-own.md

 ```

 ## Deployment with Docker
-The easiest way to get Pairdrop up and running is by using Docker.
+The easiest way to get PairDrop up and running is by using Docker.

 By default, docker listens on ports 8080 (http) and 8443 (https) (specified in `docker-compose.yml`).

-When running Pairdrop via Docker, the `X-Forwarded-For` header has to be set by a proxy.
+When running PairDrop via Docker, the `X-Forwarded-For` header has to be set by a proxy.
 Otherwise, all clients will be mutually visible.

 ### Installation
 [See Local Development > Install](#install)